salesforce/speech-datasets/README.md

 utterances (where possible), and at most 5 hours of audio.

 4. Remove any utterances that are shorter than 100ms.
 If `--remove-empty-transcripts true` is specified (default `true`), all utterances with no transcript are also removed.
+If `--remove-short-from-test` is specified (default `false`), short utterances are removed from the test/dev sets as well as the training sets.

 5. Compute CMVN statistics for all splits if features were pre-computed in stage 3 (`--feats-type fbank` or `--feats-type fbank_pitch`).
 Specify CMVN type as a command line option (`--cmvn-type global` (default),